 Each presents the opportunity to enjoy, and wonder about, the beauty of nature.
 Many of these opportunities occur in some of the most common of landscapes.

 If you share an enthusiasm for nature, I invite you to browse through this blog as well as my web site and observe a collection of color photography featuring wildflowers and seasonal landscapes.
-My observations occur primarily within the Capital District region of New York (including the Rensselaer Plateau), but may also include imagery from the Adirondack and Tug Hill Plateau regions.
+My observations occur primarily within the Capital District region of New York (including the Rensselaer Plateau).
 I hope you enjoy them.